How to Price HVAC Jobs for Maximum Profit?

 Once you have an average of competitor pricing for your target segments, you need to cross-check with your prices.

-If it’s on the extremely high side, you might risk losing your target audience, and if it’s on the extremely low side, you might lose out on profit-making opportunities.
+If it’s on the extremely high side, you might risk losing your target audience, and if it’s on the shallow side, you might lose out on profit-making opportunities.

 You need to balance your pricing and align it closer to the average side.
 It can work if it’s slightly higher or lower, but you don’t want your prices to be at the extremes.